pixelspark/catena/README.md

 ### How are changes to a Catena blockchain authenticated?

-Transactions are signed using a private key.
+Transactions are required to be signed with a private key.

-In the future, Catena will provide a grants system (like in regular databases) based on the public key.
- A transaction that modifies a certain table or row needs to be signed with a private key that has the required grants.
-Grants will be stored in a special 'grants' table (which, in turn, can be modified by those that have a grant to modify that table).
+ A transaction that modifies any table or row needs to be signed with a private key that has the privilege to modify that specific table or row.
+Privilege grants are stored in a special 'grants' table (which, in turn, can be modified by those that have a grant to modify that table).

-To prevent replaying signed transactions, Catena will record a transaction number for each public key, which is atomically incremented for every transaction that is executed.
+To prevent replay of signed transactions, Catena stores a transaction counter for each public key, which is atomically incremented for every transaction that is executed.
 A transaction will not execute (again) if it has a lower transaction number than the latest number recorded in the blockchain.
+To successfully submit a transaction, the invoker must increment the counter by one for each transaction (or use a different key each time).

 ### Where does the name come from?

 Catena is Italian for 'chain'.

 ### Can I run a private Catena chain?

 Chains are identified by their genesis (first) block's hash.
 To create a private chain, use the '-s'  option to specify a different starting seed.

 ## MIT license